Partner Lifecycle16 min read

 Success Metrics

-- Partner productivity index: Revenue per partner vs. target
+• Partner productivity index: MRR per partner vs. target

-- Customer lifetime value (CLV): Partner-sourced vs. direct customers
+• Client lifetime value (CLV): Partner-sourced vs. direct clients

-- Customer retention: Churn rate of partner-sourced customers
+• Client retention: Churn rate of partner-sourced client contracts

-- Net revenue retention: Expansion revenue from partner customers
+• Net revenue retention: Expansion MRR from partner-sourced clients

 Stage 6: Renewal & Retention